The Serengeti Sopa is a brightly coloured lodge in the central Serengeti.

 Special activities & services: Games are available in the main area and there is also the swimming pool to keep children entertained during the heat of the day.

-Equipment: The Serengeti Sopa Lodge has cots and baby chairs and can assist with babysitting from the housekeeping.
-The Serengeti Sopa Lodge has cots and high chairs.
-Child minding is available using housekeeping staff.
-Though parents should note that the staff are not professionally trained in child care.
+Equipment: The Serengeti Sopa Lodge has cots and high chairs.
+Childminding is available, but parents should note that the staff housekeeping staff are not professionally trained in childcare.
 The Serengeti Sopa Lodge can also do special meals for kids.

 Generally recommended for children: Yes

 Notes: The Serengeti Sopa Lodge is very friendly and welcoming towards families, it also has a great pool which children will really enjoy.

 Power supply: Generator

 Power supply notes: Power is available 24 hours a day.